 - from publicly available sources of information;

-- from third parties, where it is reasonably necessary or normal business practice, so that we can continue to provide you with our services; and
+- from third parties, where it is reasonably necessary, so that we can continue to provide you with our services; and

 - from our own records of how you use our services.

-DHL uses your personal information so that we can perform our business activities and functions and to provide you with any services which you may request, or to respond to any query or complaint that you may have.
+DHL uses your personal information so that we can perform our business activities and functions in order to provide you with any services which you may request from us, or to respond to any query or complaint that you may have.
 We may also use your personal information to:

 - verify your identity;